-Here is a summary of my guiding experience in Western Alaska.
+Here’s a summary of my summer of guiding anglers in Western Alaska.

 When I headed out June 1st to the fishing lodge in Western Alaska, we had about seven days of set up before our first guests would arrive.
 The entire staff piled bags and gear for the 130 day season into one of three Beavers and two 180 float planes.
 Of course the flight over was incredible as all of the remote country West of Anchorage is.

 The first day I was headed to float the Copper River with one of the veteran guides at the lodge.

-In recent years this river lacks the fishing quality as compared to other local rivers.
-However the adventure here is what had me excited and still has it pinned as my number one favorite trip I guided all summer.
-The several mile float requires two portages, one being a 30ft waterfall.
+In recent years, the Copper River has lacked the fishing quality as compared to other local rivers.
+However the adventure here is what had me excited, and still has it pinned as my number one favorite trip I guided all summer.
+The several mile float requires two portages, one being a 30 foot waterfall.

-The month of June I fished several small rivers some about 110 miles south of the lodge.
+In June I fished several small rivers some about 110 miles South of the lodge.